top of page

 滿天星斗都下世 五方列仙下天宮

 When a Buddha is born into the world, Heaven begins to stir.
 From every corner of the Eternal Realm, Buddhas rise like a tide of light to support the sacred mission.
 Some remain unseen, moving like the wind—quiet yet full of power—guiding events from behind the scenes.
-Others descend openly, taking human form and walking among us to carry out the will of Heaven.
+Others descend openly, in human incarnation, walking among us to carry out the will of Heaven.

-Our 17th and 18th Patriarchs, along with our Matriarch, are among them—Buddhas and Bodhisattvas who chose to live in this world, not for fame or praise, but to serve Eternal Mother’s command.
+Our 17th and 18th Patriarchs, along with our Matriarch, are among them—Buddhas and Bodhisattvas who chose to live in this world, not for fame or praise, but to serve the command of Eternal Mother.

 The Final Test